A prescription for projectors to compute helicity amplitudes in D dimensions: The Prescription

 where the first argument of $\varepsilon_{\pm}(p;r)$ is the particle's momentum while the second shows the reference momentum.
 Eq.~(\ref{EQ:LP2HLmassless}) shows that the helicity flips once the particle's 3-momentum gets reversed or if the polarization vector is subject to complex conjugation.
 Furthermore, owing to the Ward identities fulfilled by the gauge amplitudes, the representations of helicity state vectors in eq.~(\ref{EQ:LP2HLmassless}) can be further reduced respectively for each gauge boson by removing the component proportional to the gauge boson's own 4-momentum.
 For instance, for the gauge boson $g_1$ with 4-momentum $p_1$, the component of $\varepsilon_{X}$ proportional to $p_1^{\mu}$ in eq.~(\ref{EQ:XpolMBR}) can be safely dropped when constructing $\varepsilon_{\pm}(p_1;p_2)$, and similar reductions hold also for the other gauge bosons.
-However, as will become clear in the following discussions, it is beneficial to project polarized amplitudes first in the linear polarization basis and then have the helicity amplitudes composed at the last stage of the computation.
+As will become clear in the following discussions, when loop integrals in amplitudes are kept in their unreduced symbolic form, it is beneficial to first perform the projection in the linear polarization basis, and then have the helicity amplitudes composed while reducing the results~(see section~\ref{SEC:prescription:comments} for more comments on this).
 Since these elementary linear polarization state vectors will be used to construct helicity states of several scattered particles, we should keep their complete momentum basis representation forms as given by eqs. \eqref{EQ:XpolMBR}, \eqref{EQ:TpolMBR}, and \eqref{EQ:YpolMBR}.~\\

 We emphasize again that in our prescription the number of physical polarizations in D dimensions of a massless gauge boson remains two, see eq.~\eqref{EQ:LP2HLmassless}.
-In order to illustrate resulting differences to CDR let us do a simple exercise about polarization sums.
-In CDR the sum over the physical polarizations of a massless gauge boson $g_1$ with 4-momentum $p_1^{\mu}$ and gauge reference vector $r^{\mu}=p^{\mu}_2$ (cf. eq.~\eqref{momentaassignment}) is
+In order to illustrate the resulting differences to CDR, let us do a simple exercise about polarization sums.
+In CDR the sum over the D-dimensional polarization states of a massless gauge boson $g_1$ with 4-momentum $p_1^{\mu}$ and gauge reference vector $r^{\mu}=p^{\mu}_2$ (cf. eq.~\eqref{momentaassignment}) is